smart-on-fhir/smart-fetch/docs/exporting.md

 and `--mrn-file=mrns.txt` (where that file contains a line of `abc`) to have SMART Fetch use a cohort that includes this patient.

+### New and Deleted Patients

+When crawling, SMART Fetch will notice new and deleted patients, just like a bulk export would.

+Meaning, historical resources for new and merged patients may be included in the crawl, even outside the `--since` timespan.
+New patients added to the Group or the MRN file will be noticed, as well as patient records that absorb another record when two patient records merge.
+In that case, we'll pull the historical resources for the surviving record, to make sure we have all the updated resources.

+And if a patient is deleted by the EHR (or removed from the Group or MRN file), that fact will be recorded in a `deleted/` folder, just like it would be for a bulk export.
+Downstream tooling might use that information.

+This all relies on looking back at previous exports in the export folder.
+Noticing new and deleted patients should automatically on the server side for a bulk export, but SMART Fetch has to do them manually for a crawl.

 ## Resuming

 If your bulk export (or crawl) gets interrupted, just run the SMART Fetch command again with the